dsobral/ADER/material/Practical.md

 <br/>

 **TASK**: In Galaxy, use DESeq2 with the salmon results you obtained previously for the guilgur data.
-Do the same as with the htseq-count results, but now choose as "Choice of Input Data" the option TPM values.
+Do the same as with the featureCounts results, but now choose as "Choice of Input Data" the option TPM values.
 You'll need to map transcripts to genes, and for this choose the "Gene Mapping Format" Transcript-ID and Gene-ID mapping, and select the file 'Drosophila_melanogaster.BDGP6.88.sample.cdna.tr_to_gene.tab'.
 Compare the results with what you obtained previously.
 <br/>
 <br/>

+### Let's recapitulate everything we did so far with a real-sized dataset

 To have a dataset with a more realistic size, we will also use data from Trapnell and colleagues [(Trapnell et. al, 2012)](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC3334321/), where the authors created an artificial Drosophila melanogaster dataset with 2 conditions and 3 replicates each, where 300 randomly selected genes (from the set of genes expressed) were perturbed in-silico.
 The original "raw" data and processed files can be found [here](https://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GSE32038).
 <br/>